Everything to the Synthetic: Diffusion-driven Test-time Adaptation via Synthetic-Domain Alignment: Related Work

 \section{Related Work}

-\textbf{Test-time adaptation (TTA)} is an emerging research topic to deal with domain shifts by either model adaptation~\cite{bn1,bn2,tent,cotta,memo,ttt,maettt,difftta} or data adaptation~\cite{diffpure,dda,gda} when evaluating source-domain models on shifted target data.
-For model adaptation TTA methods, earlier works update batch normalization statistics of the source model to fit the target distribution~\cite{bn1,bn2}.
-TENT~\cite{tent} learns to adjust model weights by minimizing test-time prediction entropy.
-MEMO~\cite{memo} minimizes the marginal entropy between input data and its augmented views to adapt the model.
-Another line of work also investigates leveraging self-supervised auxiliary tasks to update model weights, such as rotation prediction~\cite{ttt} and image restoration~\cite{maettt,difftta}.
-However, most model adaptation TTA methods rely on continuous model weight updates via test-time target data streams and thus can be sensitive to the amount, order, and diversity of the target data.
-Recently, diffusion-driven TTA methods propose the data adaptation framework~\cite{diffpure,dda,gda} to independently project each target data back to the source domain.
-Without the need for online model adaptation, these methods showcase stable performance.
-DiffPure~\cite{diffpure} first proposes to purify the adversarial samples with diffusion models.
-DDA~\cite{dda} and GDA~\cite{gda} introduce additional structural guidance to preserve image content under severe corruption.
-As aforementioned, our work aims to mitigate the gap between the domains of diffusion synthetic images and the source model in diffusion-driven TTA methods using a new synthetic-domain alignment TTA framework.
+\textbf{Test-time adaptation (TTA)} is an emerging research area that addresses domain shifts by adapting either models~\cite{bn1,bn2,tent,cotta,memo,ttt,maettt,difftta} or data~\cite{diffpure,dda,gda} during evaluation on streaming target data batches.
+Early model adaptation methods update batch normalization statistics to match the target distribution~\cite{bn1,bn2,tent,memo}, while others leverage self-supervised tasks like rotation prediction~\cite{ttt} or image restoration~\cite{maettt,difftta} to adjust model weights.
+However, these approaches rely heavily on continuous weight updates, making them sensitive to the amount, order, and diversity of target data.
+In contrast, diffusion-driven TTA methods~\cite{diffpure,dda,gda} focus on data adaptation by projecting each target sample back into the source domain, achieving stable performance without online model updates.
+DiffPure~\cite{diffpure} purifies adversarial samples with diffusion models, while DDA~\cite{dda} and GDA~\cite{gda} use structural guidance to preserve image content under severe corruption.
+Building on this, our work investigates the issue of misalignment between domains of the source model and synthetic images in diffusion-driven TTA and proposes a new synthetic-domain alignment TTA framework.